Code-Institute-Submissions/AbbeyPhysio_MS1/README.md

 ### Code Institute - Milestone Project One: User Centric Frontend Development

-For my project I decided to build a potential website for my brother's business, a private physiotherapy clinic.
-He currently has just a landing page and wanted to increase the business's online presence.
+For my project I decided to build a template website for my brother's business, a private physiotherapy clinic.
+He currently has just a landing page and wants to increase the business's online presence.
+At the moment he relies on word of mouth and often has feedback from patients they couldn't find him online.

+The live website can be accessed [here](https://allanahmurphy.github.io/AbbeyPhysio_MS1/)

 ## UX

 #### Project Objective

-The business goal of the website is provide an increased presence online, similar or better than competitors, providing information to patients and potential attract new patients.
+The business goal of the website was provide an increased presence online, similar or better than those of competitors, providing information to patients and potentially attract new patients.

 #### User Stories
+I created a number of user stories to help inform the requirements of the website, as detailed below.

 * As the business owner, I want to promote my business online so that I can attract new customers.
 * As a user, I want to read about what treatments are available so I can decide if it's the correct treatment for my injury.